 There’s tons of mosquitoes in the summer so bring mosquito repellent if you’re prone to getting bit.
-My favorite It’s the only one that actually works for me, is DEET free, and doesn’t leave a weird chemical residue/smell.
+My favorite is the Avon Skin So Soft Mosquito Spray.
+It’s the only one that actually works for me, is DEET free, and doesn’t leave a weird chemical residue/smell.

 Tip: This is the most crowded time of the year other than Christmas.
 To beat the crowds, go in the winter or fall.